 1- Know why you are studying French.

-As I explain in this video, the success of your study is mostly determined by how good your reasons to study are.
+As I explain in this article, the success of your study is mostly determined by how good your reasons to study are.
 So, make a list of the reasons why you are learning French, and make sure those reasons are strong enough to keep you going.
 If you need help with this, check out this video.

 2- Get clear on your ideal outcome